 Theoretically, you could do this yourself – but it would take years of phone calls, relationship building, and extensive spreadsheets.
 It’s a full-time job.
 With construction market intelligence companies you’re paying for the convenience of having it all done for you.
 Many building product businesses have decided it’s worth it.

 How helpful is depends on the system you have in place to use this information.
 If you sign up thinking it will be a magic bullet for customer acquisition, you’ll be disappointed.
 Unfortunately, small companies are the ones who make this mistake the most.
 And they are the ones who can afford it the least.

 What you’re paying for is intelligence, not a marketing service.
-If you’re a company who needs help with their sales and marketing, you may need to focus on those capabilities separately.
+If you’re a company that needs help with its sales and marketing, you may need to focus on those capabilities separately.

 If you already have a strong sales and marketing strategy in place, then construction market intelligence like Barbour ABI or Glenigan can give you a host of new opportunities and contacts.
 The meaty information they provide can lead to a serious increase in revenue for those who know how to use it.

 If you find yourself in a position where you’d like to take advantage of this resource, but don’t think you have the capability to make the most of it, there are companies who have sprung up just to help companies of every size and development stage use Construction Market Intelligence to its full potential.

 One new such service is Project Prospecta.
 We’re glad you found us.